(214) 390-7947 (Overseas Callers)

 Can I work in more than one volunteer project at a time?

 Yes, our volunteers can work in more than one volunteer project in India at a time.
 Having said that, you do have to understand that working in two different volunteer projects at once won’t be as easy as it sounds.
-You have to work for at least four to five hours a day in one single project alone, and when you add another project to that daily routine, it can be really tough.
+You have to work for at least four to five hours a day on one single project alone, and adding another project to that daily routine can be really tough.

 A more manageable option might be to split your time in half, volunteering at one project for the first part of the trip and another project for the second part.
 Contact the in-country coordinator to discuss these options.